Congressional NextGen 9-1-1 Caucus: Activity

 In 2012, Co-Chairs Shimkus and Eshoo announced that a caucus-supported bill, the Next Generation 9-1-1 Advancement Act (HR 2629), was included in the payroll tax holiday legislation that was passed by Congress.
 The bill, as passed in the larger tax bill, provided matching grants to organizations to support 9-1-1- call centers being able to receive voice, text, image, and video data.

 In February 2014, the Federal Communications Commission (FCC) supported a proposal that would create standards requiring wireless providers to give information about a caller's location to public safety personnel.
 The caucus, through Co-Chair Shimkus, supported the proposal.

 NG9-1-1- Institute

-The NG9-1-1 Institute is a non-profit organization located at 317 Massachusetts Avenue, Washington, D.C., whose mission it is to provide support (administrative and policy-related) to the caucus.
-Every year, the institute gives awards to people and groups for contributions to improving 9-1-1 services.
+The NG9-1-1 Institute is a non-profit organization located at 300 New Jersey Ave.
+NW Suite 900 Washington, DC 20001, whose mission it is to provide support (administrative and policy-related) to the caucus.
+Every year, the institute gives awards to people and groups for contributions to improving 9-1-1 services, and sponsors 911-related educational events.